italocoura/pontte/README.md

 */uploadregisters* -> used to change registers on the database

+*/uploadFile* -> used to upload one document to the database

-*/upload* -> used to upload documents to the database
+*/uploadFiles* -> used to upload more de one document to the database

 */allregisters* -> used to view all registers on the database